Invite friends and family to read the obituary and add memories.

 Randall Rickman was born on May 18, 1956, in McNairy County, Tennessee, to Bobby Gene Rickman and Glenda Kay (Hair) Rickman.
 He passed away on February 7, 2026.
 He was preceded in death by his father, Bobby Gene Rickman; his paternal grandparents, Walter and Sally D. Burns Rickman; and his maternal grandparents, Terry Haywood and Pauline (Jamerson) Hair.

-Randall is survived by his wife, Debbie Rickman; one son, David Scott Rickman (Marilee); and two grandsons, Jacob Warren Rickman, born February 24, 2010, and Brody James Rickman, born May 14, 2014, all of Savannah, Tennessee.
+Randall is survived by his wife, Debbie Rickman; one son, David Scott Rickman (Marilee); and two grandsons, Jacob Warren Rickman and Brody James Rickman all of Savannah, Tennessee.
 He is also survived by his mother, Glenda Kay Rickman; two sisters, Martha Jane Blount (Tommy) and Lisa Kay Matlock (Dewayne); and two brothers, Steve Alan Rickman and Bobby Walter Rickman (Christy).
 He leaves behind four nieces—Jaime Grammer, Kristi Watson, April Katrosh, and Aubrey Rickman—and three nephews, Alan Rickman, Kyle Rickman, and Brett Rickman.
 He is further survived by two stepsons, Thomas Bennett (Dana) and Tim Bennett (Susan); three grandchildren, T.J.
 (Hailie), Hannah, and Caitlin (Billy Huey); and three great-grandchildren, Knox, Ollie, and Kayson.

 Randall graduated from Central High School in 1974 and attended the University of Tennessee at Martin.
 He worked for several years on the Row Crop Farm and Rickman Polled Hereford Farm.
 He was deeply involved in agriculture and youth leadership, serving as the first President of the National Junior Polled Hereford Association and being named Tennessee State Star Farmer in 1974.
 He was very active in FFA and 4-H, and he and his siblings were well known for showing Polled Hereford cattle.
 Randall served his community as Mayor of the Town of Milledgeville and also served on the Election Board for Hardin, Chester, and McNairy Counties.
 He was employed by the United States Postal Service as a rural mail carrier for several years.